aaronodonoghue96/welcome-to-cork/README.md

 - Some captions in pictures.html page were displaying in a different column to their image if the image was at the end of the column because the media queries used column-count to divide the grid into columns, which did not treat each div containing an image and its caption as a unit.
 This has been fixed by using flexbox to display the images (together with their captions), in rows instead of columns.

+- The website logo link was not working because of the header being placed in front of it, preventing the link from being clicked.
+This was fixed by assigning the h1 tag containing the link a higher z-index value than the header.

 ### Unfixed Bugs:
 - No unfixed bugs were found to remain in this project after testing.